Ediforce44/TBOI-Mod-BetterVoiding/README.md

 If you have already created a voiding item mod or you want simply creat a voiding item, there is one easy way to turn it into a Better Voiding item. **But maybe it's not the best way.
 So also look at example [2].**
 - Example[1] Add a Better Voiding item, which voids the nearest heart deal to the player and all free collectibles:
+    ```lua
     local exampleItemType = 1234
     local exampleBVIType = BetterVoiding.BetterVoidingItemType.TYPE_COLLECTIBLE
     local preVoidingColor = Color(0.5, 0.5, 1, 1, 0, 0, 0)
     local flagsV = BetterVoiding.VoidingFlags.V_NEAREST_PAYABLE_PICKUP | BetterVoiding.VoidingFlags.V_ALL_FREE_PICKUPS
     local flagsPC = BetterVoiding.PickupCategoryFlags.PC_PRICE_HEARTS | BetterVoiding.PickupCategoryFlags.PC_TYPE_COLLECTIBLE
     local exampleBVIID = BetterVoiding.betterVoidingItemConstructor(exampleBVIType, exampleItemType, true, flagsV, flagsPC, preVoidingColor)
-        ...

     local function voiding()
-            Get all free collectibles in the room and Do what your voiding item does
+        Get all free collectibles in the room and
+        Do what your voiding item does
     end
-        ...

     mod:AddCallback(ModCallbacks.MC_USE_ITEM, voiding, exampleItemType)
+    ```

      - And that's it.
-The only important thing is that you call the **betterVoidingItemConstructor()**, which pays the pickups and makes them free
+The only important thing is that you call the `betterVoidingItemConstructor()`, which pays the pickups and makes them free
         > But maybe you realise that you can't do complex things with this.
 Like voiding only the nearest heart deal.
 Why?
 Because you don't know how to get it in your *voiding()* function.
 Or you want to do something with alternate item choices (same OptionsPickupIndex).
-But that is possible with the next **Example[2]**, if you use **betterVoiding()**
+But that is possible with the next **Example[2]**, if you use `betterVoiding()`.

 - Example[2] Add a Better Voiding item, but manage the voiding manually.
 The Better Voiding item is a card and voids the nearest consumable to isaac, which costs coins:

+    ```lua
     local exampleItemType = 123
     local exampleBVIType = BetterVoiding.BetterVoidingItemType.TYPE_CARD
     local preVoidingColor = Color(0.5, 0.5, 0, 1, 0, 0, 0)
     local flagsV = BetterVoiding.VoidingFlags.V_NEAREST_PAYABLE_PICKUP
     local flagsPC = BetterVoiding.PickupCategoryFlags.PC_PRICE_COINS | BetterVoiding.PickupCategoryFlags.PC_TYPE_CONSUMABLE
     local exampleBVIID = BetterVoiding.betterVoidingItemConstructor(exampleBVIType, exampleItemType, false, flagsV, flagsPC, preVoidingColor)
-        ...

     local function voiding()
         local consumablesForVoiding = BetterVoiding.betterVoiding(exampleBVIID)[1]
         for cons, dist in pairs(consumablesForVoiding)
             Do what your voiding item does
         end
     end
-        ...

     mod:AddCallback(ModCallbacks.MC_USE_CARD, voiding, exampleItemType)
+    ```

-    - If you want that the voidable pickups get automatically removed, just call **betterVoidingRA()** instead of **betterVoiding()**.
+    - If you want that the voidable pickups get automatically removed, just call `betterVoidingRA()` instead of `betterVoiding()`.

 ## If you have any ideas for improvement or wishes (for example: more Flags) just let me know.
 You can contact me via discord: Ediforce44#3385